apache/flink/docs/dev/stream/state.md

 With *Operator State* (or *non-keyed state*), each operator state is bound to one parallel operator instance.
-The Kafka source connector is a good motivating example for the use of Operator State in Flink.
-Each parallel instance of this Kafka consumer maintains a map of topic partitions and offsets as its Operator State.
+The [Kafka Connector](../connectors/kafka.html) is a good motivating example for the use of Operator State in Flink.
+Each parallel instance of the Kafka consumer maintains a map of topic partitions and offsets as its Operator State.

 The Operator State interfaces support redistributing state among parallel operator instances when the parallelism is changed.
-There can be different schemes for doing this redistribution; the following are currently defined:
+There can be different schemes for doing this redistribution.

-  - **List-style redistribution:** Each operator returns a List of state elements.
-The whole state is logically a concatenation of all lists.
-On restore/redistribution, the list is evenly divided into as many sublists as there are parallel operators.
-    Each operator gets a sublist, which can be empty, or contain one or more elements.

 ## Raw and Managed State